 As far as civil architecture is concerned, the stately palaces of Elexpuru and Ormaza, from the Baroque period, stand out.
 With the rise of the coast as a holiday home, mansions were built on the road linking the church to the sea, where there is a variety of styles.

-In Santa Cruz de Tenerife we meet the charming Garachico, which should certainly be included in the list of coastal towns to discover this summer.
+In Santa Cruz de Tenerife we meet the charming coastal town of Garachico; which should certainly be included in this list.
 Until 1706 it was the main commercial port of Tenerife, but that year the Arenas Negras volcano erupted and part of the town and the port were buried.
 In front of the old port is the rock of Garachico, a rock formation for which the town is known.